JacksonRhea/Python-Cert-Project-1/README.md

-Switch to Master branch to vie project 1
+Switch to Master branch to view project 1